Basic Academy of International Studies: History and traditions

 A large, white letter "B" representing the school sits on the side of River Mountain peak from which a large part of southeastern Las Vegas Valley can see it.
-The original "B" was painted on the side of a mountain near the Water Street Lyal Burkholder Middle School, which was also maintained for many years, long after Basic relocated to its current campus.
+The original "B" was painted on the side of a mountain near the Lyal Burkholder Middle School near the Water Street District, which was also maintained for many years, long after Basic relocated to its current campus.

 Academics

 Basic is an International Baccalaureate (IB) World School offering the IB Middle Years Program for freshmen and sophomores (9–10th grade) and both the IB Diploma Program and IB Career-related Programme for juniors and seniors (11–12th grade).
 The IB Career-related pathways include automotive technology, early childhood development, entrepreneurship, fashion design, forensic science, teaching and training, and video production.
 Students in these programs take specialized courses in their field alongside their IB core classes.

 While all underclassmen classes are part of the Middle Years Programme, students are not required to participate in the IB Diploma or IB Career programs as upperclassmen.

 As a comprehensive school, Basic's course catalog includes all core subjects, English, mathematics through calculus, sciences, social studies) as well as world languages (Spanish and Chinese), fine arts, technology, and physical education.
 All students, regardless of magnet program enrollment, must fulfill the credit requirements set by CCSD and the Nevada Department of Education.
 The school also offers dual-enrollment courses for college credit through the College of Southern Nevada.